luzbottino/design-pattern/README.md

-# designer-pattern
+# design-pattern
-This project is about designer pattern studies
+This project is about design-pattern studies